zinic/crawl/aspects.md

 #### Duck and Dodge

-Allows a character to make a simple defense against an attack.
-The defense roll recieves the character's mobility modifier as a defense bonus.
+Allows a character to make a simple dodge-based defense against an incoming attack.
+The defense roll recieves the character's **mobility modifier** as a defense bonus.

-* Aspect Point Cost: 1
+* Aspect Point Cost: 3
 * Action Point Cost: 1